Table of Contents

 - How Long Can Alcohol Be Detected in Urine?

 - How Long Does Alcohol Stay in Your System for a Breathalyzer Test?

 - Understanding The Effects of Alcohol on The Body

 Although the effects of alcohol can wear off in a matter of hours, the substance actually stays in your system for much longer.
-This can become problematic when one needs to pass alcohol tests such as a urine test or a breathalyzer.
+This should be taken into consideration when one needs to pass alcohol tests such as a urine test or a breathalyzer.

 The length of time for which alcohol remains in one’s system depends heavily upon their weight and size.
-With the knowledge presented in this article, you will be able to determine how long alcohol will stay in your system.
+With the knowledge presented in this article, you will be able to answer, how long does alcohol stay in your system?